-Advance care planning is making decisions about the healthcare you would want to receive if you happen to become unable to speak for yourself.
-These are your decisions to make, regardless of what you choose for your care, and the decisions are based on your personal values, preferences, and discussions with your loved ones.
+Advance care planning is making decisions about the healthcare you would want to receive if you’re facing a medical crisis.
+These are your decisions to make based on your personal values, preferences, and discussions with your loved ones.

 Advance care planning includes: